What is machine learning?

 Risk management and fraud prevention are key areas where machine learning adds tremendous value in financial contexts.

-Traffic anomaly identification, delivery route optimisation and self-driving cars are examples of ways machine learning can create positive impact in transport.
+Traffic anomaly identification, delivery route optimisation and self-driving cars are examples of ways that machine learning can create positive impact in transportation.

 Machine learning helps retailers analyse buying patterns, optimise offers and pricing, and use data to improve the overall customer experience.